 Just because a marketing tactic is creative doesn't mean it's right for every business.
 If this approach was being taken by a radio DJ, for example, it might work!
 But for a medical professional?
 It just doesn't make sense.
 Sure, it gets attention, but it's not the right kind of attention at all.
 You have to make sure that the tactics you use are appropriate for your business and the image you want to portray.

 However, when used in the right context, something like a publicity stunt can be excellent.
-Take Jimmy Kimmel for example, he knows what he's doing.
-You've probably seen the "Epic Twerk Fail" video that went viral on the Internet last week.
+Take Jimmy Kimmel for example.
+You've probably seen the "Epic Twerk Fail" video that went viral.
 And a week later we came to find out that Jimmy Kimmel was responsible for the whole thing.
-This publicity stunt makes a whole lot of sense!
-Jimmy is a comedian who hosts a late night talk show.
-He posted a viral video that would make people laugh.
-And comedy and laughter is all part of the Jimmy Kimmel brand.
-See?
-It has context!
+This publicity stunt makes a whole lot of sense for a comedian like Jimmy and increased views for his talk show.

 It Should be About Your Audience, Not Yourself